bvibber/mtpng/readme.md

 Note that unoptimized debug builds are about 25x slower than optimized release builds.
 Always run with `--release`!

-As of September 6, 2018 with Rust 1.28.0, single-threaded performance on Linux x86_64 is ~10% slower than libpng saving the same dual-4K screenshot sample image, and about 10% faster than libpng on macOS x86_64.
+As of September 6, 2018 with Rust 1.28.0, single-threaded performance on Linux x86_64 is ~5% slower than libpng saving the same dual-4K screenshot sample image, and ~10% faster than libpng on macOS x86_64.
 Using multiple threads consistently beats libpng by a lot, and scales reasonably well at least to 8 physical cores.

 Compression is a bit better than libpng with the dual-4K screenshot, and a bit worse on the arch photo.